 b.
 What supporting evidence/details will you use to back them up?
-(Explanations) Mayella had asked me to do work for her in the past and then all the sudden one day she tried to kiss me and now here I am in court.
+(Explanations) Mayella had asked me to do work for her in the past, and then one day she tried to kiss me and her dad saw it.
+Now I am in court accused of rape, even though I only have the use of one hand.